wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/data-setup-vaccination-management-app/includes/4-master-data.md

 In this exercise, you will be playing the role of a Site/Location manager and learn how to do the following:

-- Setup Vaccine manufacturer's details.
+- Set up Vaccine manufacturer's details.

 - Record the Vaccine details along with its dosage, storage, and immunization education details.